Mboubaker/Lidar_Evidential_occupancy_grid_mapping-/README.md

 </p>
 <p align="center">
-Figure : the intensity layer as grayscale image
+Figure : Pipeline for creating an evidential occupancy grid from Lidar data